Joe Manganiello's net worth: His car collection, brand deals and more

 How much is Joe Manganiello’s net worth in 2023?

-As of July 2023, Joe Manganiello’s net worth is USD 45 Million (INR 369 crore approx.) and earns over USD 3 million (INR 24 crore approx.) per year, as reported by CA Knowledge.
-While that number is quite impressive, it pales in comparison to Vergara’s net worth which is said to be a whopping USD 190 million (INR 1,559 crore approx.).
+As of July 2023, Joe Manganiello’s net worth is USD 45 Million and he reportedly earns over USD 3 million per year, as reported by CA Knowledge.
+While that number is quite impressive, it pales in comparison to Vergara’s net worth which is said to be a whopping USD 190 million.

 His career highlights